starvagrant/toh/toh.markdown/arrival.md

 As Creed continued the physical properties of the muck did not maintain themselves, one footstep leading to a splatter of water, another to a sinking sludge, another to firm ground.
 He began seeing his own face at times, at different times of his life.
 They increased in frequency as he quickened him pace until at last that pace had increased beyond his ability to remember his surroundings.
 When he slackened a bit for breath it became clear the supposed sewer system was bearing no resemblance to something that would be used to drain water from the streets.

 He shrugged and continued following the faces until he spotted a utility ladder on a spattered looking concrete wall.
 Upon closer inspection, however, it appeared as though the wall had been made of marble and the ladder, though man-made in shape, was a series of tightly wound vines.
-Eager to give this otherwordly drainage pipe a break he climbed out of the ground and discovered himself surrounded by a parabolical wall in which there was a curved door.
+Eager to give this otherworldly drainage pipe a break he climbed out of the ground and discovered himself surrounded by a parabolic wall in which there was a curved door.
 A door it was likely no one would ever notice, as windowless concrete surrounded it a hundred feet high.

 The rain was coming softer now, and this time it did wash off everything that had clung on or caked to him.
 He noticed too, that the unsightly sore on his left shoulder had gone as well.
-His pocket, enamated a soft glow that seemed to be coming from his original ticket.
+His pocket, emanated a soft glow that seemed to be coming from his original ticket.
 Was this at last the Theatre which he had been offered a seat so long ago in his old university?
 Among the things striking him as strange was the continued discovery of a new ticket in which he wondered if he were not a guest at a theatre with a film for someone else.
 Where on earth was this ticket leading him?

 Staring at the featureless curved door a dread possibility occurred to him.
 These tickets were to places called Theatres of Hades.
-They were all small, emphemeral affairs.
+They were all small, ephemeral affairs.
 Shouldn't a Theatre of an underworld appear after death?
 Is that what lay behind this door?
 He thought for a moment of all his favorite Greek tragedies, filled with their tragic heroes.
 The most moving had all a single characteristic--the hero's demise was not inevitable.
 There had been choices away from that demise.
 But the hero, so determined by the weight of his choices and their consequences, had picked the end.

 These momentary reservations, however, did little to sway him.
 He too had the weight of choices to follow, even if they drove him away from a life he felt tempted to settle into, a life with Electra.
 He turned the large knob on the door and wrenched it open.
 It felt rusted shut, and the crackling of small broken bones echoed in the new place.

-The place reeked of pomegrenate juice mixed with a virulent strain of vinegar.
+The place reeked of pomegranate juice mixed with a virulent strain of vinegar.
 A robed figure was seated, wrapped in study.
 Its turned, Creed could not get a good look at what it was studying, but it did not seem that it could possibly be a human book.

 "Dr. Creed," a voice hissed and bellowed.
 It echoed about the place, but with each reverberation it grew sweeter.
 He could see the figure wrenching, writhing, but twisting into a more human figure which, in the light, appeared female.

 "I have a ticket," Creed declared.

 "Yes, you do."
 The hissing had gone from the voice, yet it maintained that strange inflection of being harsh but shifting towards gentleness as time passed.
-It turned around and he could see something thick and vicscous running over a skeletal form, and he could swear it was human skin.
+It turned around and he could see something thick and viscous running over a skeletal form, and he could swear it was human skin.
 Whatever it was that lay ahead of him, it seemed to be trying to take a human form to speak to him.

 Creed looked about in embarrassment.
-The walls were wending into a fabric of pomogrenate trees from which a few small fruits dangled.
+The walls were wending into a fabric of pomegranate trees from which a few small fruits dangled.

-"Pomogrenate?"
+"Pomegranate?"
 The figure asked.

-"If I understand properly eating pomogrenate comes at a price," Creed retorted.
+"If I understand properly eating pomegranate comes at a price," Creed retorted.

 "A price?"
 The figure laughed, "Human language is so coarse at times.
-To compare eating pomogrenate seeds to a concept involving money.
+To compare eating pomegranate seeds to a concept involving money.
 But you use what words you have I suppose."

 "Persephone!"
 Creed called out in wonderment.